 It is up to you when to tell your child about the cancer.
 Although it is tempting to put it off, you may find it is easiest to tell your child right away.
 It may become harder as time goes on.
 And it is best for your child to know and have time to ask questions before starting treatment.

 If you are not sure when or how to bring it up, talk with your child's provider, such as a child life specialist.
-The provider may even help you give your child the news if it is too hard for you to do alone.
+The health care team can help you give your child the news about a cancer diagnosis and what needs to be done about it.

 Tips for Talking About the Cancer